user profile avatar

 Bio

 My name is Shakiela Shanique Boothe Rodney.
-I am 17 years old and am a graduating senior from Liberty High School.
+I am 20 years old and am a Master's Student at the University of South Florida.
 I migrated to the United States from Jamaica in 2019.
-In the fall, I will be attending the University of South Florida, seeking a degree in Health Sciences.
-With that degree, it is my hope to continue to medical school, where I will train to become a Cardiac Surgeon.
+I completed my Bachelor's in Health Science from the University of South Florida and am currently applying to medical school.
 I have wanted to help people for as long as I can remember.
 This has manifested itself in many ways.
 In my personal life, I am a great friend and always willing to provide a listening ear.
-I have also accumulated over 100 volunteer hours in my high school career, with four different organizations.
+I have also accumulated over 100 volunteer hours in my college career, with 2 different organizations.
 In my career, this need to help people came in the way of being a cardiac surgeon.
 With my family’s experience with terminal illness, becoming a doctor seemed like the best way to fulfill that goal.
 I am inspired to keep going by my hardworking parents, Richard, and Natalie Rodney.
 My hobbies include reading, writing, and debating.
 I am also an amateur singer, participating in school choirs and talent shows.
 In the future, I would like to travel the world, as it has always been an interest of mine to explore diverse cultures.
 I would also like to do work in advocacy for underrepresented communities.
 In fact, my life goal is to create a counseling program for low-income children and young adults.

 Education